Tomson124/Edge-FDM-Fault-Detection/README.md

 - For evaluating the Obico Spaghetti Detection Model, refer to [these instructions](./obico-evaluation/README.md).

 ## Dataset Preparation
-The datasets used in the research
+The datasets used in the research are available on various platforms.
+The following steps outline how to download and prepare these datasets for use in the project:

 1. Download the datasets from the following sources, extract them and placing them in `datasets/downloads`, naming them as follows: